jojo13572001/mysql-cluster-with-proxy/README.md

 A dockerized mysql cluster with mysql proxy support

 #Usage
-You can refer example_run.sh or follow the step bellow
+You can refer to example_run.sh directly or follow the installation bellow

-#Step
+#Installation
 1. Create two manamgent node

     1.1   Go to you first management node 172.31.13.64